Blogger and Amazon working together ...Blogger announced integration with Amazon (which was actually only integration with Amazon.com).

 There is no alternative for the Amazon Product Finder gadget - except opening Amazon in a different tab, and making the links there as you need them.
 It's little bit more work - but only just.

-There are still Amazon.com gadgets in the Add a Gadget list (from Layout in the new interface, Design > Page Elements in the old one) - you can find them under the features tab.
+There are still Amazon.com gadgets in the Add a Gadget list (from Dashboard > Layout) - you can find them under the features tab.

 For now at least, it looks like Blogger's monetize tab is limited to AdSense , and it is a money-making option that you can sign up for from within Blogger.
 (Even though there are a few vital extra steps that you should take, even though Blogger hasn't told you about them, like blocking certain ad-categories, and stopping malicious use of your AdSense ID).